 The Plank and Beyond

-Move into a pushup position on the floor, with your weight supported or your palms and the balls of your feet.
-Make sure your body forms a straight line from your heels to the top of your head and your hands are directly under your shoulders with your elbows straight.
+Move into a pushup position on the floor with your weight supported or your palms and the balls of your feet.
+Make sure your body forms a straight line from your heels to the top of your head and your hands are directly under your shoulders with your elbows straight, says Yoga Journal.
 Pull your navel toward your spine to engage your core muscles.
 Hold for one minute.
 Work up to two minutes.

 While keeping your back straight, shift your weight slightly to your left as you lift your right arm off the floor.
 Hold your right arm straight out, parallel to the mat.
 Lower your arm back to the floor slowly.
 Repeat for one set of 10.
 For an added challenge, hold a light-weight dumbbell in your right hand.
 Switch arms and repeat the exercise.
 After two weeks, work up to two sets of 10 on each arm

-Tighten your abs, plant your palms on the floor with your elbows straight, and make sure your body is in a straight line from your toes to your shoulders -- you'll need the support.
+Tighten your abs, plant your palms on the floor with your elbows straight, and make sure your body is in a straight line from your toes to your shoulders — you'll need the support.
 Using your feet to stabilize the ball, bend your knees and move your hips and core to draw a capital A with the ball, then B, and so on.
 Do as many letters as you can with good form, working up to the entire alphabet by the end of week two.
 Once you've mastered the alphabet, you can try numbers or simple shapes.

 Bend at the waist and place your palms on the floor in front of you.
-Carefully walk your hands out in front of you, letting your heels rise off the floor, until you're in the plank position.
-Keeping your back straight and core engaged, walk your feet forward slowly until you reach your hands -- your movement and body shape should mimic an inchworm.
+Carefully walk your hands out in front of you, letting your heels rise off the floor, until you're in the plank position say ACE Fitness.
+Keeping your back straight and core engaged, walk your feet forward slowly until you reach your hands — your movement and body shape should mimic an inchworm.
 Repeat for one set of 10 to 15 "inches," working up to two sets after two weeks.

 Crunches and More

 Place your hands behind your head with your elbows bent say ExRx.
 Tighten your stomach muscles to lift your head and shoulders off the floor.
-You're using your hands to support your head -- not to push your head forward -- which would put a strain on your neck.
+You're using your hands to support your head — not to push your head forward — which would put a strain on your neck.
 Slowly lower your head and shoulders to the floor, keeping your core tight.
 Repeat for one to three sets of 10 to 15 crunches.